codepath/android_guides/Creating-and-Using-Fragments.md

 #### Dynamically

 The second way is by adding the fragment **dynamically** in Java using the `FragmentManager`.
-The `FragmentManager` class and the [FragmentTransaction class](http://developer.android.com/reference/android/app/FragmentTransaction.html) allow you to add, remove and replace fragments in the layout of your activity.
+The `FragmentManager` class and the [FragmentTransaction class](http://developer.android.com/reference/android/app/FragmentTransaction.html) allow you to add, remove and replace fragments in the layout of your activity at runtime.

-In this case, you need a "placeholder" FrameLayout that can later be replaced with the fragment:
+In this case, you want to add a "placeholder" container (usually a `FrameLayout`) to your activity where the fragment is inserted at runtime:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>